Accommodare ad Hominem

 meerkoet duiker.jpg

-Am I then separate from this romantic thinking?
-Can I puncture the pink cloud?
-No of course not.
-Even in my cynical thinking during the making of this text it is impossible not to romanticize.
-I admit that I also really want to go to that cottage on the hill.
+Am I then exempt from this romanticized thinking?
+Can I puncture the rose-colored cloud?
+Of course not.
+Even in my cynical reflections while writing this, it’s impossible not to romanticize.
+I confess, I too long for that cottage on the hill.

-In the project Accommodare ad Hominem I investigate this by connecting nature with my body.
-I create bodily interventions in which I use my body as a host for nature.
-I embrace my romantic thinking and carry it to the extreme to a kind of tragicomedical desire.
-Not only the objects, but also the process itself is part of the whole.
-During the process I often encounter beautiful situations that emphasize how I am stuck in my thinking.
+In the project Accommodare ad Hominem, I explore this idea by connecting nature with my body.
+I create bodily interventions where I use my body as a host for nature.
+I embrace my romantic thinking and push it to its extreme, to a kind of tragicomedic desire.
+Not only the objects, but the process itself is part of the whole.
+Throughout this process, I often encounter beautiful moments that highlight how deeply I am embedded in my own way of thinking.